dtudk/pythonsupport-page/docs/learn-more/idle.rst

            :alt: IDLE Shell

       #.
 Run the script.
-         In the top menu, go to *run* > *run module*.
-You should now get some output.
+         In the top menu, go to :menuselection:`Run --> Run Module` (or press :kbd:`F5`).
+         You should now see some output.

 You can now modify and run the script as much as you want.
-The advantage here, is that the code can be modified and used without having to type at all.

 As mentioned, the IDLE is best suited for simple projects.
-Around week 8 you will probably start using VS Code.
+Later during the 1\ :sup:`st` semester you will be introduced to Visual Studio Code.